averycrespi/yovec/docs/guide.md

 // Returns [[0, 3], [1, 4], [2, 5]]
 ```

 The `*` function multiples two matrices.
-The number of cols in the first matrix must be equal to the number of rows in the second matrix.
+The number of columns in the first matrix must be equal to the number of rows in the second matrix.

 ```
 M * N